NovemberFall/JavaScript_Project/weather.md

  ### `Weather App`

+- this project using the UI design(.html) from `https://github.com/iamshaunjp/modern-javascript/tree/lesson-100`

  - this app is going to work for any different city
  - I am going to be using a free weather API called [AccuWeather API](https://developer.accuweather.com/)